tmdc-io/prometheus/docs/querying/functions.md

 vector, which if not provided it will default to the value of the expression `vector(time())`.

-_Notes about the experimental native histograms:_

-* Ingesting native histograms has to be enabled via a [feature flag](../feature_flags.md#native-histograms).
-As long as no native histograms have been ingested into the TSDB, all functions will behave as usual.
-* Functions that do not explicitly mention native histograms in their documentation (see below) will ignore histogram samples.
-* Functions that do already act on native histograms might still change their behavior in the future.
-* If a function requires the same bucket layout between multiple native histograms it acts on, it will automatically convert them appropriately.
-(With the currently supported bucket schemas, that's always possible.)

 ## `abs()`

-`abs(v instant-vector)` returns the input vector with all sample values converted to their absolute value.
+`abs(v instant-vector)` returns a vector containing all float samples in the input vector converted to their absolute value.
+Histogram samples in the input vector are ignored.

 ## `absent()`

-`absent(v instant-vector)` returns an empty vector if the vector passed to it has any elements (floats or native histograms) and a 1-element vector with the value 1 if the vector passed to it has no elements.
+`absent(v instant-vector)` returns an empty vector if the vector passed to it has any elements (float samples or histogram samples) and a 1-element vector with the value 1 if the vector passed to it has no elements.

 This is useful for alerting on when no time series exist for a given metric name and label combination.